alekseymir1/bookstore-app-task/README.md

 ## Project Focus

-This project focuses on:
-- Pricing logic for different book types
-- Loyalty point system for customer rewards
+The project includes endpoint and service and dto layer.

 The project does not include:
 - UI implementation
 - Authentication and authorization
 - Extensive error handling

-Unit tests are included for the service layer.
+Basic unit tests are included for the service layer.

 ## Features